Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Resuscitation Course (CPR)

 Consider doing a resuscitation course (CPR) in case of any cardiac arrest or emergency.
+Consider getting an external Defibrillator and also ensuring that there is one at school.

 Keep a diary of symptoms